 Looking for a free printable eviction notice letter?
-This article can help you understand what information goes into a notice of eviction and how you can write one of your own.
+This article can help you understand what information goes into a notice of eviction.
+Additionally, it shows you how you can write one of your own.

 Evictions are tricky affairs.
-Whether you’re a landlord or tenant, the process isn’t a particularly enjoyable one and requires you to be well-versed in local & state guidelines on how to properly address lease violations that result in an eviction.
+Whether you’re a landlord or tenant, the process isn’t an enjoyable one.
+It requires you to be well-versed in local & state guidelines on how to properly address lease violations.
+Consequently, these lease violations can result in an eviction.

 Of particular importance is the notice a landlord gives a tenant that they are being evicted.
-In general, a letter of eviction from landlord should be sent via certified mail to formally inform the tenant they are being evicted, how long they have to vacate the premises, and why they are being evicted.
+Generally, a letter of eviction from the landlord should be sent via certified mail.
+Typically, this formally informs the tenant they are being evicted, how long they have to vacate the premises, and why they are being evicted.

 Below, we offer a few steps you can take proactively to circumvent an eviction.
-However, if you have tried all available options, check out RentRedi’s free printable eviction notice letter at the bottom of this article to see an example of what you can write.
+However, if you have tried all available options, check out RentRedi’s free printable eviction notice letter.
+You find it at the bottom of this article and see an example of what to write.

 Know what’s required of you legally

-When it comes to how to evict a tenant, you’ll want to ensure that you’re following the proper, legal eviction procedure.
-If you fail to understand and comply with your state’s landlord-tenant laws and you evict a tenant illegally, you can be subject to legal recourse and this can drain you financially.
+To evict a tenant, you’ll want to ensure that you’re following the proper, legal eviction procedure.
+Don’t fail to comply with your state’s landlord-tenant laws and evict a tenant incorrectly.
+Then, you might be subject to legal recourse and this can drain you financially.

-Additionally, the cost of an eviction can be expensive even if done correctly, so it’s hyper-important to ensure you’re compliant with local landlord-tenant laws to avoid any unnecessary delays in the process.
+Additionally, the cost of an eviction can be expensive, even if done correctly.
+Therefore, it’s essential to ensure you’re compliant with local landlord-tenant laws to avoid any unnecessary delays in the process.

 Talk with your tenants

-If you’re at the point of initiating the eviction process, you may want to speak with the tenant before sending an eviction letter.
+If you’re at the point of evicting, you may want to speak with the tenant before sending an eviction letter.

-When you sit down with your tenant to discuss a potential eviction, you might be able to work out a course of action that works for both you and your tenant to avoid an eviction process.
+Additionally, you might be able to work out a course of action that works for both you and your tenant.
+This can avoid an eviction process altogether.

-For example, if a tenant is behind on rent, you might be able to work out a rent payment deferment plan that enables the tenant to pay off back rent over a period of time to avoid being evicted.
+For example, if a tenant is behind on rent, you might be able to work out a payment deferment plan.
+This enables the tenant to pay off back rent over a period of time to avoid being evicted.

 Send a notice to cure or quit

-A notice to “cure or quit” is a warning for the tenant to resolve any lease violations or leave the property.
+A notice to “cure or quit” is a warning for the tenant.
+This means resolving any lease violations or leaving the property.

-For example, if speaking to your tenants directly doesn’t result in a resolution, a “cure or quit” notice can serve as a more formal notice to the tenant that they are in violation of their lease and need to rectify the situation before they are sent a formal eviction notice letter.
+For example, if speaking to your tenants directly doesn’t resolve the situation, a “cure or quit” notice can be helpful.
+It serves as a more formal notice to the tenant.
+It means they are in violation of their lease.
+Usually, they need to rectify the situation before they are sent an eviction notice letter.

 Send a formal eviction notice letter